 - They should publish a monthly compliance report detailing the complaints received.

 - Establishing the identity of the originator of the message/content

-- Such intermediaries offering services chiefly in the nature of messaging shall enable identification of the first originator of the information.
+- Such intermediaries offering services chiefly in the nature of messaging shall enable the identification of the first originator of the information.

-- The purpose of this identification is for the prevention, detection, investigation, prosecution or punishment of an offence related to sovereignty and integrity of India, the security of the State, friendly relations with foreign States, or public order, or in relation to rape, sexually explicit material or child sexual abuse material punishable with imprisonment for a term of not less than five years.
+- The purpose of this identification is for the prevention, detection, investigation, prosecution or punishment of an offence related to the sovereignty and integrity of India, the security of the State, friendly relations with foreign states, or public order, or in relation to rape, sexually explicit material or child sexual abuse material punishable with imprisonment for a term of not less than five years.

 - Here, the social media intermediaries offering messaging services will have the responsibility to help law enforcement agencies identify and track the first originator of any contentious or problematic information.